spencertipping/bipolar/heavy/bipolar-work.md

 ## Corporate nice
+**TODO:** soften this up and balance the narrative by describing the virtues of corporate nice

 I like people who call corporate culture on its bullshit.
 One such freedom fighter is Steve Yegge, whose [cynical deconstruction of Google Cloud's deprecation policy and surrounding PR](https://medium.com/@steve.yegge/dear-google-cloud-your-deprecation-policy-is-killing-you-ee7525dc05dc) perfectly exemplifies a mood-disordered read on the broader space of office lingo.
 (Steve Yegge doesn't have a mental illness to my knowledge, I just like the way he reads between the lines.)

 The problem is simple: corporations are made of people, yet certain degrees of humanity don't fit well into a corporate environment.
 So we put suits on monkeys and feign ubiquitous warmth by littering communications with non-sequitur "please" and "thank you".
 I have to think that neurotypical people tolerate this rather than embracing it, but either way it creates a challenging environment for anyone with compromised affect.